tqtezos/stablecoin/docs/specification.md

 5. `configure_minter` takes an additional argument – current minting allowance – to prevent front-running attacks.
 6. TODO: whitelisting and blacklisting.

-# Ledger
+# State model

-Every address that is stored in ledger is associated with its current balance and current minting allowance.
+This chapter provides a high-level overview of the contract's state.
+Note that the actual storage type is implementation detail and is not specified here.
+The contract maintans a ledger of addresses and manages some special roles as described below.

-# Roles
+## Roles

 The token supports the following list of user roles as is described in CENTRE Fiat Token specification: